Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 From Intent to Receipt

-Every piece of work in IRSB starts as an intent: a normalized structure describing what needs to happen, who requested it, when it expires, and what inputs to operate on.
-The solver receives that intent and processes it through a linear pipeline before anything reaches the chain.
+Every piece of work in IRSB starts as an intent: a normalised structure describing what needs to happen, who requested it, when it expires, and what inputs to operate on.
+The solver receives the intent and processes it through a linear pipeline before anything reaches the chain.
+The split between on-chain commitments and off-chain execution follows the design pattern Eberhardt and Tai articulated for off-chaining computation while anchoring proofs on-chain3: do the expensive work where compute is cheap, and put only the evidence on the chain.

 The pipeline has five stages:

-1. Policy gate – Four deterministic checks decide whether the intent is allowed to execute at all.
+- Policy gate — four deterministic checks decide whether the intent is allowed to execute at all.

-2. Execution – The solver performs the actual work.
+- Execution — the solver performs the actual work.

-3. Evidence bundle creation – Every output artifact is SHA-256 hashed.
+- Evidence-bundle creation — every output artefact is SHA-256 hashed.
 A canonical manifest is assembled and hashed.

-4. Cloud KMS signing – The manifest hash is signed using a hardware-backed key that never leaves Google’s infrastructure.
+- Cloud KMS signing — the manifest hash is signed using a hardware-backed key that never leaves Google’s infrastructure.

-5. On-chain receipt posting – The signature and hashes are posted to IntentReceiptHub with replay protection.
+- On-chain receipt posting — the signature and hashes are posted to

 The key insight is that the evidence bundle is created before the signature.
-The solver cannot sign a favorable summary of what happened.
-It signs a hash of the actual artifacts – every file, every output – as they exist on disk.
-If the artifacts are altered after signing, the hash mismatch is immediately detectable by anyone who re-hashes the outputs.
+The solver cannot sign a favourable summary of what happened.
+It signs a hash of the actual artefacts — every file, every output — as they exist on disk.
+If the artefacts are altered after signing, the hash mismatch is immediately detectable by anyone who re-hashes the outputs.
+This is the same integrity property Schneier and Kelsey identified as load-bearing for forensic audit logs1.

 The Policy Gate: Four Checks